 1. Chemicals and Biohazards

-Protective materials used to make our chemical-resistant gloves include:
+Protective materials used to make our best chemical-resistant gloves include:

 2. Cuts, Punctures, and Abrasion Hazards